sRanay/tp/docs/UserGuide.md

     * i.e. If `RECURRENCE` is weekly, date specified must be less than 7 days away from current date.
 * `RECURRENCE` is a string that indicates whether of the income added is recurring.<br>
   Possible values are `none`, `daily`, `weekly` and `monthly`.
 If this option is not specified, recurrence defaults to `none`.
+* `GOAL` must already exist beforehand, if not the user would be prompted to create the goal first.

 **Usage Example:**